-How do these qualifications differ from previous qualifications?
+How do these qualification differ from previous qualifications?

-The Children's Care, Play, Learning and Development: Practice qualification were developed to build on the findings derived from the Sector review undertaken by Qualifications Wales.
+The Health and Social Care: Practice qualifications were developed to build on the findings derived from the Sector review undertaken by Qualifications Wales.
 The approach for the development of these qualifications, and the design of assessment has followed key principles outlined within this review, for example: